 - Rodents: Some of the most common fall intruders are mice, rats and squirrels looking for warmth and food to survive the winter.
 Squirrel breeding season typically begins in September and continues through April, so this is a very common time of year to find them nesting in attics.
 Many rodents can spread diseases, build nests in insulation and chew through wiring causing fires, and they can fit through spaces as small as a nickel, making cracks or tiny holes in the foundation easy entryways.
 And, they rarely travel alone, often bringing fleas, mites, ticks and lice along with them creating even more issues.

-- Ants: Many types of ants can be found in and around the home during the fall months and some can cause real harm.
+- Ants: Ants are among the most common household pests and are the No. 1 pest concern according to a survey conducted from Arrow Exterminators by Radius Global Market Research.
+More than a third of the 2,011 survey respondents (36 percent) expressed concerns about ant infestations.
+There are 700 species in the United States alone, which can make devising a single treatment difficult.
+Many types of ants can be found in and around the home during the fall months and some can cause real harm.
 Odorous house ants can contaminate food and carpenter ants can damage the structure of a home.